 I have always been attracted to the inherent beauty of wood.
 The diversity of wood is incredible, and it is amazing that even after all the advancement in human technology, we have yet to create a material as useful and beautiful as wood.

 While most of my woodworking projects through the years have been primarily functional, in 2012, there was a shift.
-I created a spiral earring for my then future wife out of unique fungus-stained wood.
+I created a spiral earring for my wife out of unique fungus-stained wood.
 It was only a single earring, and it became a symbol of strength and confidence for her, as well as a conversation starter.
 I then became interested in sharing this with others, and now, I continue to design unique earrings that catch the eye and catalyze compliments.

 I like to frame my earrings by burning the wood, creating a contrasting color and texture.
-Now I have taken my burning theme to a new level with the use of a Lichtenberg figure wood burner, a device that passes high-voltage electricity through the wood, creating branching, tree-like patterns as the electricity searches for the most conductive path.
+Now I have taken my burning theme to a new level with the use of a Lichtenberg figure wood burner, a device that passes high-voltage electricity (12,000 volts) through the wood, creating branching, tree-like patterns as the electricity searches for the most conductive path.
 I have developed techniques to control this unpredictable process in order to create specific images, which has allowed me to design interesting wall art.
-I try to incorporate the wood grain into each piece, and adding acrylic paints increases the depth and warmth of the woodburnings.
+I try to incorporate the wood grain into each piece, and adding acrylic paint increases the depth and warmth of the woodburnings.
 The electricity burns channels in the wood creating relief, resulting in unique pieces of art.

 For me, the greatest tool for cultivating happiness and self-worth is to create.

 Through my art, I hope to share this joy with you.

 Watch this video showing the process of creating one of my wall pieces.